hams71/Airflow_dbt/README.md

 #### dbt Installation

+- Follow these steps if you only want to execute using dbt.
 - Install git and python.
 - dbt installation on Linux has some problem and due to that we need install the dbt-core project.
 - Will be doing this all in a virtual environment.